There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 Why Pushing Harder Rarely Works

-When panic takes hold, pushing feels logical.
+When panic takes hold, pushing tends to be our knee jerk reaction.

 You follow up individually with people you think might be interested.
 You post more.
 You send more emails.
 You look for fast paid traffic.

-It anchors you in striving rather than receiving.
-It’s stressful.
-Depleting.
-And over time, it slowly erodes confidence in your work and your value in the marketplace.
+It anchors you in striving rather than receiving energy.
+It’s stressful, depleting, and over time, it slowly erodes confidence in your work and how valuable you fee in the marketplace.

 What a Marketing Emergency Is Really Telling You